HeGora/quoteLineItem-table-lwc/README.md

 # quoteLineItemTable
-A redactable table of QuoteLineItems for Quote object for Salesforce
+LWC that contains redactable table of QuoteLineItems for Quote object